rusi/duckiesoft/README.md

-# duckiesoft
+# DuckieSoft

-Software for Duckiebot
+Tools and source code for Duckiebot.